rafaelbogfreitas/arturasDevelopment/README.md

       npm run watchify

- to start watching the script files in ./components/scripts and automatically get browserify to compile all the files into one bundle.js.
+  To start watching the script files in ./components/scripts and automatically get browserify to compile all the files into one bundle.js.

 - ### Compiling .SCSS files: